 - Our Alumni Studio Access Award, a rolling residency program to which all graduates of the Interdisciplinary Arts MFA program may apply

-The Center for Book and Paper Arts will provide for one two-week artist residency, intended to provide time, facilities and assistance for specific projects.
+The Center for Book and Paper Arts, in collaboration with Anchor Graphics, will provide for one two-week artist residency from July 14 - 25, 2014, intended to provide time, facilities and assistance for specific projects.
 The residency includes accommodations and an honorarium.

 Based in Chicago, where they are represented by Western Exhibitions, Dutes Miller & Stan Shellabarger work collaboratively and independently, producing interdisciplinary works in sculpture, performance, artists' books, prints and installation that investigates the body in relation to gender and sexuality.
 For their residency, they will produce a suite of hand made papers with watermarks depicting their full bodies in silluets.
 This work grows out of their ongoing "garlands" which are cut paper silhouettes made from folded paper.
 Their work has been shown internationally and supported by Artadia, the Peter S. Reed Foundation, and the Louis Comfort Tiffany Foundation.